Krista the Explorer

 Quinta da Regaleira

 Apart from Pena Palace, one of the best things to do in Sintra is to get lost in the gardens of Quinta da Regaleira.
-No day trip to Sintra is complete without walking down the world-famous Initiation Well - a spiral staircase built into the ground leading to a complex of tunnels.
-The gardens at Quinta da Regaleira are full of secretive locations, based on the tales of the Knights Templar and the Freemasons, who the owner was fascinated with.
-The palace is equally worth visiting though, with its 19th century Gothic architecture proudly protruding out of the greenery surrounding it.
-You could easily spend half a day here exploring the gardens, but if you only have one day in Sintra I would recommend seeing the palace and the Initiation Well first and then seeing how much extra time you have to spare.
-We added this to our itinerary at the last minute and bought our tickets at the entry gates for €10.
+No day trip to Sintra is complete without walking down the world-famous Initiation Well – a spiral staircase built into the ground leading to a complex of tunnels.
+The gardens at Quinta da Regaleira are full of secrets and are based on the tales of the Knights Templar and the Freemasons, who the owner was fascinated with.

 Estimated time to explore: 1.5-4 hours